vmisra2018/corejavaconcepts/README.md

 A lambda works like this:

- -- Generates invokedynamic call site and uses a lambdafactory to return the functional implementation.
+1)  Generates invokedynamic call site and uses a lambdafactory to return the functional implementation.

---Lambda converted to a method to be invoked by invokedynamic.
+2) Lambda converted to a method to be invoked by invokedynamic.

---The method is stored in a class as a private static method.
+3) The method is stored in a class as a private static method.

-   There are two lambda types. **Non-capturing lambdas** only use fields inside their bodies, whereas **capturing lambdas** access fields outside their bodies.
+ 4)   There are two lambda types. **Non-capturing lambdas** only use fields inside their bodies, whereas **capturing lambdas** access fields outside their bodies.

 #####  Non-Capturing Lambdas